Mark-Kramer/Case-Studies-Python/content/10/spiking-rhythms.md

 +++

+## On-ramp: analyzing rhythmic spiking in Python<a id="onramp"></a>
+We begin this module with an "*on-ramp*" to analysis.
+The purpose of this on-ramp is to introduce you immediately to a core concept in this module: how to analyze rhythmic spiking in Python.
+You may not understand all aspects of the program here, but that's not the point.
+Instead, the purpose of this on-ramp is to  illustrate what *can* be done.
+Our advice is to simply run the code below and see what happens ...

++++

-## Introduction
+## Introduction<a id="introduction"></a>

 ### Background

 The subthalamic nucleus (STN) is a component of the basal ganglia that is thought to play an important role in the regulation of motor function.
 Neurons in the STN often have rhythmic spiking dynamics, and aberrations in the spike rhythms in STN have been associated with tremor and other motor symptoms in Parkinson’s disease.
 In fact, the STN is one of the primary targets for deep brain stimulation (DBS) to treat Parkinsonian disorders.
 While the mechanisms by which DBS works are largely unknown, many researchers have hypothesized that altering rhythmic activity in the STN is an important component.
 Therefore, it is important to be able to characterize spike rhythms in STN neurons and to know with statistical confidence when these rhythms have changed.

-In previous chapters, we developed and used methods to uncover rhythmic dynamics in field recordings.
-Many of the methods used to characterize rhythms in spiking data will be familiar, like autocorrelation functions and spectral estimators, but will require additional care to interpret.
-In some cases, rhythmic spiking dynamics can be much more subtle than the rhythms we found previously, and statistical modeling methods will be needed to make powerful inferences from spiking data.
+In previous modules, we developed and used methods to uncover rhythmic dynamics in field recordings.
+Many of the methods used to characterize rhythms in *spiking data* may be familiar, like autocorrelation functions and spectral estimators, but will require additional care to interpret.
+In some cases, rhythmic spiking dynamics can be much more subtle than the rhythms identified fields, and statistical modeling methods will be needed to make powerful inferences from spiking data.

 ### Case Study Data